LegalizeAdulthood/NAnt.ParallelFor/README.md

 The plugin is still under development.
 If you find any bugs or request a feature, feel free to create an issue.

 ## Remarks
-* Access to the loop property must be performed using @{propertyname} instead of ${propertyname}.
-The property is only available in the <do> block of the task and will only work in XML attributes.
+* Access to the loop property is only available in the <do> block of the task and will only work in XML attributes.
 * Although the order of the input can be specified by the orderby attribute, the execution order can vary due to the execution time required for one item.
 * If you want to create data types like properties or file sets in the <do> block, ensure that they get an unique name across all threads.
 * If the maxthreads attribute is not set, the plugin will automatically use the number of available processor cores for execution.
 For debugging or testing the attribute maxthreads can be set to 1 to achieve sequential execution.